Our Project Reveal: Chic & Contemporary

 One of my favorite things about this beautiful kitchen is the custom hood.
 We didn’t want to do the standard stainless steel so a custom hood with gold trim was the perfect choice.
 It also just so turned out to match the stained base cabinets almost exactly.

-Now a take a look at the gorgeous backsplash featuring geometric shapes with a gold outline.
+Now take a look at the gorgeous backsplash featuring geometric shapes with a gold outline.
 The tile came in two different sizes but the large is just what we needed to add more rich detail to the kitchen.
 It took forever for it to come back in stock but well worth the wait.

 We have recessed lighting throughout the kitchen and went with gold pendant lights over the island.